jkrenick2022/BaseballBuddy-Bot/README.md

 - `mlb odds`: Fetches and displays today's MLB betting odds.
 - `mlb results`: Fetches and displays the outcomes from the previous days games.
 - `mlb daily_games`: Fetches and shows a list of the games for the day.
-- mlb prop finder <player_name> <prop>`: Fetches and displays player prop odds for the specified player and prop.
+- `mlb prop finder <player_name> <prop>`: Fetches and displays player prop odds for the specified player and prop.
 - `mlb check_winners`: Checks the winners for the previous day and updates the database for the streak game.

 ### Streak Game Commands
 - `mlb streak help`: Provides a guide for the user to use all of the commands.
-- `!streak register`: Registers a user for the streak game.
+- `mlb streak register`: Registers a user for the streak game.
 - `mlb streak pick <team_name>`: Allows a user to pick a team for today's game.
 - `mlb streak reset`: Resets the user's current pick.
 - `mlb streak profile`: Shows the users profile with insights on the users stats.